m-ld/m-ld-security-spec/threats/e-invoicing.md

 ### integrity

-A draft order data model has invariants (e.g. quantity of an item is always greater than or equal to zero, and for discrete items must be an integer), as well as pre-conditions and post-conditions for operations (e.g. a quantity cannot be changed if its item has been shipped).
+The order data model has invariants (e.g. quantity of an item is always greater than or equal to zero, and for discrete items must be an integer), as well as pre-conditions and post-conditions for operations (e.g. a quantity cannot be changed if its item has been shipped).

-At any moment, the 'current' state of a draft order can be different between parties, e.g. if a change has just been made and has not been received by another party; this is especially manifest if one or other party is offline.
+At any moment, the 'current' state of an order can be different between parties, e.g. if a change has just been made and has not been received by another party; this is especially manifest if one or other party is offline.
 Nevetheless, it is necessary for some states to be unambiguously 'contractual', e.g. if physical assets are to be committed, or for legal reasons.
-These _contract points_ correspond to documents in a conventional e-invoicing system, such as: tender, quote, purchase order, despatch advice, invoice.
+These _contract points_ correspond to documents in a conventional e-invoicing system, such as: tender, quote, purchase order, sales order, despatch advice, invoice.

-The relevant security property of a _contract point_ is that it is non-repudiable by either party.
+The relevant security properties of a _contract point_ are:

+- It is non-repudiable by either party
+- Its information is recoverable (e.g. by taking a snapshot and storing it separately)

 | losses                   | category     | indicative severity (depends on)         |
 | ------------------------ | ------------ | ---------------------------------------- |